 Why do I need medical indemnity insurance?

 You work hard to deliver the best possible healthcare to all your patients, and we know that you regularly go above and beyond the call of duty to provide the extra level of service they need.
 We appreciate your passion for clinical excellence.
-However, despite constant vigilance and meticulousness, sometimes things can go wrong – putting your career in jeopardy.
+However, despite constant vigilance and meticulousness, sometimes things can go wrong – putting your career and reputation in jeopardy.

-For all these reasons, it is imperative that you have medical indemnity insurance to protect you and your livelihood.
+For these reasons, it is imperative that you have medical indemnity insurance to protect you and your livelihood.
 It is a legal requirement when practising medicine in the UK, but more than that, it is a way of protecting everything you have worked so hard for throughout your career.

 We never underestimate how much the strain of having your professionalism called into question affects you.
 Our defence experts are only a phone call away whenever you need help or advice.
 In fact, we offer a 24-hour Medico-Legal helpline that is operated by legal defence experts – All you have to do is describe the events, pass on any correspondence and we will take it from there.